CodeGator/CG.Purple/docfx/index.md

 # Introduction

-CG.Orange is an experimental webservice architecture.
+CG.Purple is an idea for a self contained messaging microservice.